Managing Core SaaS Metrics is Getting Harder: Here’s the Solution

 Keeping on top of these KPIs has become more complex in recent months, thanks to some significant shifts in the SaaS market.

 The availability of venture capital funding has declined throughout 2022, forcing start-up valuations down as investors demand more control for less money.
 Unwilling to sacrifice large stakes — or unable to entice any VC interest at all — technology founders have been turning to venture debt to keep cash flow in the green.
-As a short term solution, this is fine — but with interest rates on the up, borrowing isn’t sustainable in the long run.
+As a short term solution, this is fine — but with interest rates on the up, borrowing isn't sustainable in the long run; run the funding comparison calculator to model the true cost of your options.

 At the same time, facing their own cash flow constraints, an increasing number of software customers simply can't cover the costs attached to conventional SaaS pricing, presenting vendors with another set of problems.